MadyRo99/URL-shortening-service/README.md

 ### Usage
 > PHP Version 7.3.27
 >
-> The app is working on 'localhost' only and any usage of other ports (such as localhost:8000, etc.) for starting the web server will result in malfunction due to the *.htaccess* that was used for implementing the routing system.
+> The app is working on 'localhost/URL-shortening-service/' only and any usage of other ports (such as localhost:8000, etc.) for starting the web server will result in malfunction due to the *.htaccess* that was used for implementing the routing system.
 >
 > **NOTE**: If the user has already shortened 5 URLs and tries to enter a new one, then he will not be allowed to do so and he will get an error message but if he tries to shorten a URL that is already in the database he will get the short URL but no other entry will be inserted into the database.
 ### Credentials used for connecting to the MySQL Database: